mjamroz90/bayesian-view-deep-representations/INSTRUCTION_vaes.md

 ### Calculating latent dimensions coupling from DP-GMM traces (Beta-VAEs)

-To estimate degree of latent dimensions coupling (KL divergence between joint posterior and its product of marginals approximation), run:
+To estimate the degree of latent dimensions coupling (total correlation between dimensions of posterior predictive), run:
 ```
 python src/models/vaes/scripts/clustering/calculate_diagonality_of_representation.py <clustering_results_root_dir> <init_iteration> <step> jtpom <out_json_file>
 ```
-This script works exactly like ```estimate_entropy_from_clustering.py```, except that it calculates KL divergence between posterior predictive distribution and its product of marginals approximation.
+This script works exactly like ```estimate_entropy_from_clustering.py```, except that it calculates KL divergence between the posterior predictive distribution and its product of marginals approximation.

 ### Generating samples from predictive density